 To talents always work for the top brands.
 If you are struggling to hire a particular caliber of employees, a rebrand may be necessary for the advancement of your firm to attract top talents.
 Rebranding offers a chance to redefine yourself not only for the customer but the future employee as well.

 You never know when the opportunity to rebrand knocks on your door but if any of these signs show up, it’s time to put the rebranding card on the table.
-However carefully assess the situation before diving into, consult your public relations manager to get an expert view on whether it’s necessary to jump right in.
+However carefully assess the situation before diving into it, consult your public relations manager to get an expert view on whether it’s necessary to jump right in.